[?] Subscribe To This Site

 What is an equation?

-It is an open algebraic expression which involves a sign of equality (=).
+An equation is an open algebraic expression which involves a sign of equality (=).
 For example, x+7 = 49 is an equation.
-You may encounter various types of equations including:
+There are various types of algebra equations.
+A few of them are frequently used like:

 1- Linear Equation